carrancaDF/carrancaDF/README.md

-- 👋 Hi, I’m @carrancaDF
+- 👋 Hi, I’m @carrancaDF, from Brasilia - DF, Brazil, 30y, M.
 - 👀 I’m interested in learning C, C# and C++, and I'm also studying Software Engineering at AMPLI.
 - 🌱 I’m currently learning C.
 - 💞️ I’m looking to collaborate on everything just to learn.